google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 and need not be passed into `model.fit`.
 `tf.keras.callbacks.ProgbarLogger` is created or not based on `verbose` argument to `model.fit`.
+Callbacks with batch-level calls are currently unsupported with `tf.distribute.experimental.ParameterServerStrategy`, and users are advised to implement epoch-level calls instead with an appropriate `steps_per_epoch` value.
 </td>
 </tr><tr>
 <td>